 On the Other Hand: Ten Minutes of Torah

 Subscribe to URJ President Rabbi Rick Jacobs' weekly podcast.

-Tune in weekly to hear Rabbi Rick Jacobs, President of the Union For Reform Judaism, offer (insights into the weekly Torah portion) to help open up Jewish thought and its contemporary influence on your life.
+Tune in to hear Rabbi Rick Jacobs, President of the Union For Reform Judaism, offer (insights into the weekly Torah portion) to help open up Jewish thought and its contemporary influence on your life.
 Subscribe now and find transcripts in the episode pages below.